 The Emperor thought he had everything when in reality he had nothing.
 People worship this deceased man today.
 As we left the tour HaHa called out, "Have a nice dream".
 Maybe she knew people would have nightmares about that horrible place?
 Life lesson: Mark 8:36 asks, "For what will it profit a man, if he gain the whole world but lose his own soul?"

 I was informed that breathing air in Beijing for one day was equivalent to smoking about 70 cigarettes.
 Many wear face masks.
 It sometimes looked like an entire surgical ward was walking down the street.
 Life lesson: Appreciate the air we breathe.
 If it wasn't for God we wouldn't take our next breath.
 "In Him we live and move and have our being."
 (Acts 17:28)

 There are several things I miss about China: the people; the beautiful landscaping; the grocery stores with interesting (mysterious) items; walking on the Great Wall, dancing in the streets (and other dancers politely ignoring my inability to keep up with them); old fashioned lamps lighting lagoons filled with froggy choruses; the ethereal beauty of China.

 Life lesson: Jesus told us He is preparing a place for us.
 If Earth is so beautiful after six days of creation what does Heaven look like after 2,000 years?
-(Keith Green mused about this years ago.)
+Keith Green, a popular Contemporary Christian singer, mused about this years ago.
 Blessings, Beloved.